 These Korean-style sloppy joes are made with tender, slowly cooked, gochujang-spiced shredded beef and topped with tangy pickled onions.
-A supper-worthy sandwich that’s definitely worth the wait.
+A supper-worthy sandwich that’s unlike any sloppy joe you’ve ever experienced.

 Korean-Style Sloppy Joes

 - For the Korean-style sloppy joes

 Pack the red onions into a quart-size Mason jar or other nonreactive lidded container.

 In a medium bowl, combine the sugar, salt, hot water, and vinegar, and whisk until the sugar dissolves completely.

 Pour the brine over the onions and let it sit at room temperature for at least 1 hour.
 Cover and refrigerate for up to 2 weeks.

 In an 8-quart (7.5-liter) Dutch oven over medium-high heat, warm the oil until shimmering, about 2 minutes.